mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 nothing # hide
 ```

-Next, we solve the DC power flow again to compute the new state of the power system without recreating the DC power flow model:
+Next, we run the DC power flow again without recreating the DC power flow model:
 ```@example 4bus
 powerFlow!(analysis; power = true)
 nothing # hide
 ```
-Since no modifications were made that affect the nodal admittance matrix, JuliaGrid reuses its factorization from the base case analysis, significantly reducing computational complexity.
+Since these changes do not affect the nodal admittance matrix, JuliaGrid reuses its factorization from the base case and reduces the computational cost.

 Finally, we display the updated branch data:
 ```@example 4bus
 printBranchData(analysis)
 ```

-Compared to the base case, the directions of power flows remain unchanged, but the amounts of active power differ, as shown in Figure 3.
+Compared with the base case, the active power flow directions remain unchanged, but their magnitudes differ, as shown in Figure 3.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/examples/dcPowerFlow/4bus_power.svg" width="400" class="my-svg"/>